byuly/dall-e_clone/README.md

 <h3 align="center">DALL-E Clone Website!</h3>

   <p align="center">
     The DALL-E website is currently out of service, and we miss it!
 This project aims to replicate the functionality of the original DALL-E image generation service, allowing users to create stunning images from textual descriptions using the latest advancements in AI and machine learning.
-The clone offers a user-friendly interface where individuals can input their desired prompts and receive high-quality images generated based on those prompts.
+The clone offers a user-friendly interface where individuals can input their desired prompts and receive/download high-quality images generated based on those prompts.
     <br
     <br />
     <br />